 Ingredients and substitutions

-The ingredients for this recipe are pretty straight forward.
-If you are not into clams (although that's doubtful since you've made it this far) you can also make this with shrimp, crap meat or even lobster.
+The ingredients for this recipe are pretty straightforward.
+If you are not into clams (although that's doubtful since you've made it this far) you can also make this with shrimp, crab meat, or even lobster.

 Using a slow cooker